 Well, simply put, this shows you the range of sounds that the earbuds can reproduce accurately and without distortion.
 20Hz – 20kHz is a fairly standard frequency response (this is also the range of human hearing for most people), but a wider range doesn’t automatically mean a better product.

-There are a number of other factors including the earbud’s sound profile, impedance, and drivers that all impact the quality of the audio.
+There are several other factors, including the earbud’s sound profile, impedance, and drivers, that all impact the quality of the audio.
 For this reason, we recommend trying out earbuds for yourself wherever possible.

-When someone talks about the sound profile of a product, they’re talking about the way that they reproduce audio.
+When someone speaks about the sound profile of a product, they’re talking about the way that they reproduce audio.

 For example, if you had a pair of earbuds that had large drivers and greatly emphasized the lower frequencies, you could say that they had a bass-heavy sound profile.

 The products that usually perform best have a very balanced profile that doesn’t lean too heavily at either end of the spectrum.